Home » International Relations » Indo-Pacific Region

 Understanding the Indo-Pacific Region

 • The Indo-Pacific is a geopolitical construct that substituted the term “Asia-Pacific”.
-It covers the area from Africa’s east coast till America’s west coast.
-It encompasses the Indian and the Pacific Oceans.
+It covers the area from Africa’s east coast to America’s west coast.
+It encompasses the Indian Ocean and the Pacific Ocean.

 • Major stakeholders in the Indo-Pacific: QUAD (India, U.S.A., Australia, Japan), Association of Southeast Asian Nations (ASEAN) members, China, and other maritime nations occupy the strategic positions in the Indian and the Pacific Ocean.